I. M. Vijayan: Early life and domestic career

-Vijayan was born into a Malayali Family on 25 April 1969 at Thrissur City, Kerala.
-He began his life in a gravely poor environment, and had to sell soda bottles in the Thrissur Municipal Corporation Stadium to help his family.
-Vijayan started out as a soda seller in the Thrissur Municipal Corporation Stadium, Kerala earning 10 paise.
-(0.02 Cents) a bottle He studied in Church Mission Society High School, Thrissur (CMSHSS, Thrissur).
-He had passion for the game of football, and somehow caught the eye of the then DGP of Kerala, M.K.
+Vijayan was born into a Malayali family on 25 April 1969 in Thrissur City, Kerala.
+He began his life in a gravely poor environment and had to sell soda bottles in the Thrissur Municipal Corporation Stadium to help his family.
+He started out as a soda seller in the Thrissur Municipal Corporation Stadium, Kerala, earning 10 paise (0.02 cents) per bottle.
+He studied at Church Mission Society High School, Thrissur (CMSHSS, Thrissur).

+Vijayan had passion for the game of football, and somehow caught the eye of the then DGP of Kerala, M.K.
 Joseph who got him selected for the Kerala Police football club at 17 years of age.
 Vijayan delivered brilliant performances for Kerala Police at Quilon Nationals 1987, and was able to impress the national football fraternity very soon with his impeccable skills and highly aggressive style of playing.
 He continued to play for Kerala Police until 1991.
 He then joined Mohun Bagan, before coming back to Kerala Police in 1992 and then switching back to Mohun Bagan the very next year for a second spell at the club.
-In 1994, he joined JCT Mills Phagwara, and stayed with them for 3 more years until 1997, when he left JCT to join FC Kochin.
+In 1994, he joined JCT Mills Phagwara and stayed with them for 3 more years until 1997, when he left JCT to join FC Kochin.
 After spending a one year tenure with the club, he moved once more to Mohun Bagan in 1998, his third spell with the club, and then returned to FC Kochin in 1999.

-In August 2000, during the off-season, Vijayan joined Bangladeshi Dhaka Premier Division League club Muktijoddha Sangsad and appeared in five league matches, while the lack of international transfer certificate behind the signing caused a fine of 50,000 rupees by the All India Football Federation in March 2001.
+In August 2000, during the off-season, Vijayan joined the Bangladeshi Dhaka Premier Division League club Muktijoddha Sangsad and appeared in five league matches, while the lack of an international transfer certificate behind the signing caused a fine of 50,000 rupees by the All India Football Federation in March 2001.
 He rejoined FC Kochin later and played until 2001.
-He later signed with East Bengal, before leaving in 2002 to join JCT Mills Phagwara once more.
+He later signed with East Bengal before leaving in 2002 to join JCT Mills Phagwara once more.
 After finishing a two-year stint with the club, he left JCT in 2004 and joined Churchill Brothers S.C.
 He left the club after one year and joined East Bengal in 2005, which was his last professional football club as an active football player.
 He left East Bengal in 2006.
 In the 2020–21 season, Vijayan appeared with Gokulam Kerala's futsal team.